 10. Authorize expenditures, consistent with statutory regulations and state and local board policies, of funds available from board-approved budgets.

 11. Authorize, upon the approval of the Finance and Facilities Committee, change orders for board-approved construction projects when such change orders do not result in expenditures beyond the projected budget.

 12. When authorized by the board, select the designers for minor construction projects, (defined as those for which the total budget is $1,500,000 or less) with the approval of the Chair of the Finance and Facilities Committee, provided the president, or his/her designee, complies with all statutes and regulations governing the approval and awarding of contracts for public projects.

 13. When authorized by the board, approve and award contracts for minor construction projects, (defined as those for which the total budget is $1,500,000 or less) with the approval of the Chair of the Finance and Facilities Committee, provided the president, or his/her designee, complies with all statutes and regulations governing the approval and awarding of contracts for public projects.

 14. Sign all degrees, diplomas, and certificates awarded by the College and secure the signature of the Chairman of the Board of Trustees on such documents when required.

-15. Establish such rules and procedures as may be necessary to implement the policies and regulations of the Board of Trustees and the State Board of Community Colleges, and provide each trustee with copies of such rules and procedures in the form of a manual entitled CPCC Policies and Procedures Manual.
+15. Establish such rules and procedures as may be necessary to implement the policies and regulations of the Board of Trustees and the State Board of Community Colleges, and provide each trustee with copies of such rules and procedures entitled CPCC Policies and Procedures.

 16. Discharge any other functions which the board shall delegate.